Add a new intent miner

 - Under Name, add a descriptive name for the miner.

 - Click the Language list and select the language in which to mine intents.
-Note: Currently, intent mining supports the following dialects: en-US, en-AU, en-GB, en-IN, en-ZA, es-ES, and es-US.
+Note: Currently, intent mining supports the following dialects: en-AU, en-GB, en-IN, en-US, en-ZA, es-ES, es-US, fr-CA, fr-FR, and de-DE.

 - To mine data from Genesys Cloud, perform these steps: